Sign In

 “Real understanding comes from working through ideas slowly,” he explained.
 He added that deep study helps the brain build stronger connections, while quick digital consumption may prevent that process.

 The topic has started a debate about whether modern education systems are adapting in the right way.
-Some experts agree that heavy smartphone use may be harming attention spans, while others argue that intelligence cannot be measured in the same way as in the past.
+Some experts agree that heavy smartphone use may be harming attention spans, while others argue that people cannot measure intelligence in the same way as in the past.
 They say digital skills, multitasking, and fast information processing are new forms of intelligence that traditional tests may not fully capture.

 Still, concerns are growing among parents, teachers, and policymakers.
 Many educators report that students struggle more with long reading assignments and sustained concentration compared to earlier generations.
 Social media platforms, short-form video content, and constant notifications are believed to play a role in this shift.

-Lawmakers at the hearing showed interest in reviewing smartphone policies in schools and studying the long-term effects of screen exposure on young brains.
-Some senators suggested that further research is needed before making major policy decisions, but they agreed that the issue deserves serious attention.
+Lawmakers at the hearing showed interest in reviewing smartphone policies in schools.
+They also wanted to study the long-term effects of screen exposure on young brains.
+Some senators suggested that they need further research before making major policy decisions.
+However, they agreed that the issue deserves serious attention.

 Share This Article